Philpott Dam

 The power house has two vertical shaft Francis turbines rated at 6700 kW each and a smaller unit rated at 600 kW.

+Electricity from the dam is marketed by the Southeastern Power Administration.

 The dam is also a noted tourist and recreational area, and a place of great beauty.
 Over the years, a number of artists and photographers have used the dam site for their compositions.
 Jessamine Shumate, a local artist, did an early watercolor painting of the Philpott Dam in Henry County, and a second, unfinished painting.
 These two paintings were done during the construction phase of the dam, and both paintings show the temporary cement factory that was constructed to produce the cement locally.
 The cement mill was then taken down and removed after the dam was constructed.
 Her paintings are the only representations from this phase of construction, since most other photographic work concentrated on the construction of the dam itself, and not in the engineering aspects of the construction site.
 These paintings have recently (2010) been donated to the Philpott Dam.
 "Relatives of the late artist Ada Jessamine Shumate, who contributed two of her paintings of the construction of Philpott Dam to the dam’s visitor’s center.
 Jessamine Shumate was a native of Henry County, Virginia, who painted the construction during the 1950s.
 Sharing the paintings with the public is a fitting tribute to her work and a good way for people to get a sense of what went into creating the dam."